Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Machine Learning Approaches in X-ray Security Imaging

 \section{Machine Learning Approaches in X-ray Security Imaging}

 This section explores the applications of conventional machine learning approaches in X-ray security imaging.
-The literature is reviewed based on three tasks: (i) classification, (ii) detection, and (iii) segmentation.
+The literature is reviewed based on three tasks: classification, detection, and segmentation.
 For an alternative perspective for this section, the reader could refer to the related reviews of Mery \cite{Mery2015Computer} and Rogers \etal \cite{Rogers2016a}.